pranjaldatta/PyVision/README.md

 - **YOLOv3:** The SOTA object detection algorithm.
 For more details, read the [docs](https://github.com/pranjaldatta/PyVision/blob/master/detection/yolov3/readme.md).

+- **FaceNet: A Unified Embedding for Face Recognition and Clustering**: One of the most popular architectures used for facial recognition.
+For more details, check [here](https://github.com/pranjaldatta/PyVision/tree/master/pyvision/face_detection/facenet).

 For full list of architectures that has been ported or are **in the process** of being ported, check [here](https://github.com/pranjaldatta/PyVision/blob/master/docs/developing.md).

 ## Installation